Dan Eliasson

-Dan Tore Eliasson (born 14 August 1961 in Sundsvall) is a Swedish lawyer and civil servant who is currently serving as Director-General of the Division of Crisis Preparedness, a division of the Ministry of Justice.
-He has previously served as head of multiple other government agencies, most recently as the head of the Swedish Civil Contingencies Agency (MSB) between 2018 and 2021.
+Dan Tore Eliasson (born 14 August 1961 in Sundsvall) is a Swedish lawyer and civil servant.
+He served as Director–General of the Swedish Migration Agency from 2007 to 2011, as Director–General of the Swedish Social Insurance Agency from 2011 to 2014, as National Police Commissioner from 2014 to 2018 and as Director–General of the Swedish Civil Contingencies Agency (MSB) from 2018 until his dismissal in 2021.
+After his dismissal in 2021, he was placed as Director-General of the Division of Crisis Preparedness of the Ministry of Justice until the end of 2022.

 He was appointed National Police Commissioner by the Minister for Home Affairs in November 2014 and began serving on 1 January 2015.
-Eliasson is a graduate of law at Uppsala University and had prior to his appointment served as director-general of the Swedish Social Insurance Agency.
-He has also served as ambassador and Chief of International Affairs at the Ministry of Justice in 1999–2001, State Secretary under the Minister for Justice Thomas Bodström in 2001–2006, acting head of the Swedish Security Service in 2006 and the Director-General of the Swedish Migration Agency 2007–2011.
+Eliasson is a graduate of law at Uppsala University.
+He has also served as ambassador and Chief of International Affairs at the Ministry of Justice from 1999–2001, as State Secretary under the Minister for Justice Thomas Bodström from 2001–2006 and as acting head of the Swedish Security Service in 2006.

 Head of the Swedish Social Insurance Agency

 In October 2011 Eliasson became head of the Swedish Social Insurance Agency (Swedish: Försäkringskassan).
 As head of the agency he ordered the article about himself on Swedish Wikipedia to be edited by agency staff to remove criticism.

-According to a staff poll at the agency, employees at the agency had very low confidence at Eliasson.
+According to a staff poll at the agency, employees at the agency had very low confidence in Eliasson.